cfu288/mere-medical/libs/emr-pipeline/README.md

    non-empty name, every url it was ever listed at, and a classification of each url's stored capability body.
 Pure, offline.
-4. **Publish.** One query over the derived tables writes a fresh `tenants.db`: entries joined to their usable capability (preferring the current url, else the latest most recently seen url that still classifies usable), plus code-seeded sandbox rows stamped with the newest snapshot time.
+4. **Publish.** One query over the derived tables writes a fresh `tenants.db`: entries joined to their usable capability (preferring the current url, else the most recently seen url that still classifies usable), plus code-seeded sandbox rows stamped with the newest snapshot time.
 Publishing twice from the same warehouse yields the same artifact.